Search Results

 Should I ship labor law posters to my remote employees?

 Good news: Sending physical posters is not necessary!
 Still, you must communicate the same labor law rights to remote workers as you do to onsite workers.
-The Department of Labor has ruled that electronic posters are an acceptable way to satisfy this legal requirement for remote workers.
+The U.S. Department of Labor (DOL) has ruled that electronic posters are an acceptable way to satisfy this legal requirement for remote workers.

 A note of caution: Electronic labor law postings are not a substitute for wall postings.
 If you have a physical business location, you must display labor law posters where employees can easily view them — typically a breakroom, main hallway or near the time clock.